 I kind of knew during my move this year that I had done it again.
 Or should I say, overdone it again.
 As each load was taken to the new house, I could feel my heel getting weaker and weaker.
 No one ever has time to be hurt.
 But I really, really didn’t have time for this again.
 I was unemployed, but thankfully insured.
 Since I was starting a new job in a few weeks, I figured I’d go in and have it examined, and maybe get some really good shoe inserts.
 However, the doctor had me in a cast faster than I could run…err…hobble out of there.
-He was certain it was a tear, and confirmed that they didn’t treat it properly.
+He was certain it was a tear, and confirmed that they didn’t treat it properly the first time I tore it.
 So I would be starting my new job with crutches and a reminder of the pain I endured last year.

 Any time someone asks me what I did to my foot, their response to “it’s my Achilles heel” is pretty much the same.
 I get a grimace or a shaking of the head and a confirmation of how long it takes to heal.
 It’s both comforting and painful all at the same time.
 They feel my pain, but also remind me of it.

 The Achilles tendon is the thickest in the body.
 It’s responsible for a lot of things like pointing your toe.
 Let’s just say it takes a beating, and when it’s torn, it hurts in every movement you make with your foot.
 The other parts of the foot and ankle start to overcompensate for the fact that the Achilles is not functioning right.
 It eventually effects your knees, your hips, and your walking movement.
 If it goes too long torn, or experiences too much stress on it, it will rupture (completely tear.)
 It’s a strong part of our body, but even the strongest part of the body can only take so much.